unibo-spe/bisection-excercise/README.md

 The problematic commit introduces the string 'htl3EXgz2RG^u5=' in one of the files.
 Excercise with seed seed and depth size is ready in <folder>
 ```

+Square brackets mean "optional parameter" (as in classic UNIX Manuals).

+* `size` decides how difficult should the exercise be, in number of `git` operations performed on the repo.
+Defaults to 5000.
+* `seed` is used for reproducibility purposes (same size and seed lead to the same exercise).

+## Solve the exercise

 `cd into <folder>` and use `git` to find the commit that introduced the problem.
 If you can, solve the problem with two commands.